Gredelston/Every6/README.md

 - Middleware to prevent you from reaching certain pages (e.g. submit a reflection) when logged out
 - Bug: You can be signed in on Google but not have created an account.
 Put some middleware to prevent that
 - Olin authentication?
 To prevent randos
-- Sort the "Everyone Else" page by period

 If there are any other features you'd like to see, let me know.
 And definitely contribute to the project if you're so inclined -- many hands make light work.